-NSPW stated its intent to add new generation in 2015.
-These plants are not expected to be constructed in Wisconsin and are not included in this table).
-WPSC stated that Pulliam 5 & 6 and Weston 1 & 2 will be converted from coal to natural gas between 2015 and 2017.
-Each unit will be unavailable for a portion of this time.
-Since these are not new plants, they are not included in this table.
+1NSPW stated its intent to add new generation in 2015.
+These plants are not expected to be constructed in Wisconsin and are not included in this table.
+WPSC stated that Weston 2 will be converted from coal to natural gas in 2015.
+Since this is not a new plant, it is not included in this table.